 Kimchi’s deep umami taste is addictive.
 It is also nutritious.
 Scientific studies are helping us to understand the potential health benefits of kimchi.
-So far, research has shown it to be antibacterial, boosting immunity, having an antioxidant effect and potentially lowering cholesterol.
+Researchers have found that it is antibacterial, boosts immunity, has antioxidant properties, and potentially lowers cholesterol.

-Gochugaru is related to the milder, yet also intensely coloured, Hungarian paprika.
-It is biologically different from Thai and Mexican chillies
+Gochugaru is related to the milder yet also intensely coloured Hungarian paprika.
+However, it is biologically different from Thai and Mexican chillies.

 This is not a traditional recipe